c-chapellier/c-chapellier/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a C library to easily modify const variables.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to bypass compilers warnings.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on the Linux kernel to implement this library.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Stack Overflow.
-- 💬 Ask me about ...
+- 💬 Ask me about anything [here](https://www.google.com "Just click").
-- 📫 How to reach me: ...
+- 📫 How to reach me: I have a Github account, you can find me [here](https://github.com/c-chapellier "Google's Homepage").
-- 😄 Pronouns: ...
+- 😄 Pronouns: Itself.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: The GCC C compiler is written in C.

 ```c
 #include <stdio>